Forms Rendering

 {/embed}

-Alternatively, the entire contents of the basic-form.latte
+Alternatively, the entire content of the basic-form.latte

 template can be defined as a block, including the $form